A growing list of Female Directors in Drama and Documentary Feature Films.

 Leading British theatre director, particularly praised for her work in opera.

 Haifaa Al Mansour is the first female filmmaker in Saudi Arabia and is regarded as one of the most significant cinematic figures in the Kingdom.
 She finished her bachelor's degree in Literature at the American University in Cairo and completed a Master's degree in Directing and Film Studies from the University of Sydney...

 Sarah Polley is an actress and director renowned in her native Canada for her political activism.
 Blessed with an extremely expressive face that enables directors to minimize dialog due to her uncanny ability to suggest a character's thoughts, Polley has become a favorite of critics for her sensitive portraits of wounded and conflicted young women in independent films...

-A filmmaker, marketer and film distributor, Ava DuVernay made her feature film debut with the documentary This in the Life (2008), a history on hip hop movement that flourished in Los Angeles in the 1990's.
+A director, producer, writer, marketer and film distributor, Ava DuVernay made her feature film debut with the documentary This in the Life (2008), a history on hip hop movement that flourished in Los Angeles in the 1990's.
 This was followed by series of television music documentaries which included My Mic Sounds Nice (2010) which aired on BET...

 Sally Potter made her first 8mm film aged fourteen.
 She has since written and directed seven feature films, as well as many short films (including THRILLER and PLAY) and a television series, and has directed opera (Carmen for the ENO in 2007) and other live work.
 Her background is in choreography, music...

 Margarethe von Trotta was born in Berlin in 1942.
 In the 1960s she moved to Paris where she worked for film collectives, collaborating on scripts and co-directing short films.
 She also pursued an acclaimed acting career, starring in films by well known German directors such as Rainer Werner Fassbinder